-Late winter and early spring is the glorious season for Chickweed!
+Late winter and early spring is the most glorious season for Chickweed!
 The freezing temperatures don’t seem to deter this hardy weed.
-Her bright green clumps can be found pulsing with life, tucked away under the last blanket of snow.
+Her bright green clumps can be found pulsing with life, tucked away under the last blankets of snow.
 She’s one of the first spring greens that everyone wants to eat; people, livestock, and especially chickens!

-- Rinse off your chickweed with cool water to remove buggies and dust, and pick through to remove any dead leaves.
+- Rinse off your chickweed with cool water to remove buggies and dust and pick through to remove any dead leaves.